Ingersoll, Ontario: Ingersoll Creative Arts Centre

 Started in 1972, this active arts centre features an exhibit gallery as well as offering classes in a variety of arts and crafts in pottery, painting and fibre arts studios.
 This arts centre is located at 125 Centennial Lane.

 Ingersoll Pipe Band

-Well known and respected, the Ingersoll Pipe Band is Canada's Oldest, Non-Military, Independent Pipe Band.
-Beginning in 1910 with two brothers, Jack and James Little, their cousin William Collins, and Pipe Major Tom Johnston the band was formed.
-For over 100 years the band has attracted many talented players, competed and traveled world wide making great memories, friends and sharing music.
+The Ingersoll Pipe Band is Canada's oldest, non-military, independent pipe band.
+Beginning in 1910 with two brothers, Jack and James Little, their cousin William Collins, and Pipe Major Tom Johnston, the band was formed.
+For over 100 years the band has attracted many talented players, competed and traveled world wide.
 The band hall is the site for practices and offers lessons to those interested in learning to play.

 Ingersoll Public Library

 A branch of the Oxford County Library.
 It is located in the Ingersoll Municipal Building.
 War Memorial and Honour Roll are located on the south side of the Town Centre.
 In the lobby are a statue and plaque to honour Thomas Ingersoll, the founder of Ingersoll.
 The former library was a Carnegie library located near the corner of Thames and Charles Streets.